-The Group recorded a satisfactory performance for the financial year ended 30 September 2017.
-Profit before Tax increased by 4.1% to €3.1 million when compared to last year's €2.9 million, resulting in an Earnings per Share of €0.05.
+Profit before Tax decreased by 14.0% to \leq 2.6 million when compared to last year's \leq 3.1 million, resulting in an Earnings per Share of \leq 0.05.

-Postal Revenue represented circa 89% of total revenue which grew by 37% to €38.4 million.
+Postal revenue represented circa 87.8% of total revenue which grew by 4.7% to €40.2 million.
 The balance is derived from non-postal services such as document management, bill collection and financial services.

-Growth was derived mainly from international mail services, registered together with the parcels and packets business.
-Revenue from document management and unaddressed mail also registered healthy increases.
+Growth was derived mainly from international mail services, registered mail, parcels and packets business.
+Revenue from document management also registered a healthy increase.
 However, this increase was partially offset by the continued decline in letter mail volumes.
-Total expenses rose by 41% to €35.5 million mainly because of increased direct costs related to international mail services, higher cross-border charges, as well as staff costs, and inflationary increases.
+Total expenses rose by 6.5% to €37.7 million mainly because of increased staff costs and direct costs related to international mail services, higher cross-border charges and general inflationary increases.